Great Naval Battles

-Great Naval Battles is a series of computer games by Strategic Simulations which simulate combat between naval vessels.
+Great Naval Battles is a series of computer wargames by Strategic Simulations which simulate combat between naval vessels.
 It consist of five separate games, four of which depict various phases of World War II.
 Each game combines a wider view of the action on a fleet scale, as well as controls for individual ships.
 SSI covered similar themes in another naval game, Fighting Steel, which was released afterwards, in 1999.

 Games in series

 The game series contains the following games: